HypeByte/Perfect-Rectangles/README.md

 # CompetitiveProgrammingMath-RectangleParty
-This program is from a programming competition I did on a math discord server.
-The problem is giving n number of coordinates such that n >= 4, output the number of rectangles parallel to the X or Y axis.
-This program here is to demonstrate my problem solving and critical thinking skills, as well as my math power.
-This program was made and uploaded to github when I was 13 years old.
-I am still 13 years old.
+Original program was posted by be on a math discord programming competition.
+The version posted here is tweaked for a user interface.
+Input N number of coordinates, and the algorithm will return the number of rectangles you can make that are parallel to the X and Y axis.